pratikbarjatya/affectr-excel/README.md

 affectr-excel
 =============

-A simple Microsoft Excel plugin for calling the TheySay AffectR [TheySay AffectR API](http://docs.theysay.apiary.io).
+A simple Microsoft Excel plugin for calling the [TheySay AffectR API](http://docs.theysay.apiary.io).

 The plugin submits requests from individual data cells to the API asynchronously.